Updated 11/23/19 | November 23rd, 2019

 Large corporations come in and take full advantage of lax regulation, low wages, and corrupt officials.
 Greenwashing, the practice of pretending you’re engaging in environmentally friendly actions, is very prevalent in travel.

-Development is good but unfettered development is bad, and unfortunately, there’s too much unfettered development in tourism today.
+Development is good, but unfettered development is bad and, unfortunately, there’s too much-unfettered development in tourism today.

 How you spend your money is your vote for whether or not you accept what companies do.
 You know why companies have jumped on the eco-friendly bandwagon?
 Money.
 Sure, some actually care about the environment, but for 99% of them, it’s money.

-We have a choice in the vendors we use, the hotels we stay, and the tour operators we hire.
-Our dollars go very far in developing countries and the businesses there will change if we demand it.
+We have a choice in the vendors we use, the hotels we stay in, and the tour operators we hire.
+Our dollars go very far in developing countries, and the businesses there will change if we demand it.
 Start demanding good environmental practices and suddenly you’ll find them.
 If more and more people tell businesses that they want to see better environmental practices, they’ll happen.

 We all bear some responsibility, but those whose money supports the ruinous ways bear the most.

 It’s not the volume of travel that matters, but how that volume is handled.
 And we have a responsibility to ensure that the volume we create is well managed.

 Or you could very well be the last person to see that destination in all of its splendor.